chadwhitacre/openpath/2024/the-historical-case-for-fair-source/index.md

 Companies cannot control how their projects are used and still be Open Source, but they _can_ control the roadmap—_production_ if not _consumption_.
 Historically, this discrepancy has supported two very different understandings of Open Source: _community_ and _commercial_.
-These have formed an uneasy alliance since the beginning.
+This ambiguity has been part of Open Source since the beginning.

 How do community and commercial Open Source differ?